decodewithdeepak/node-js/0_notes/node-js-notes.md

 ### 4.3 MVC Pattern in Node.js

-MVC (Model-View-Controller) is an architectural pattern that separates application logic into three interconnected components
+MVC (Model-View-Controller) is an architectural pattern that separates application logic into three interconnected components.

 #### MVC Structure
 A typical MVC structure in Node.js might look like this: